Skip to main content

 Vector Components

 Vectors can be broken down into components along the axes of a coordinate system.
-For a vector at an angle θ, the x-component is found using the cosine function, while the y-component is determined using the sine function.
-This decomposition allows for easier calculations in physics, as it simplifies the analysis of forces and motion.
+For a vector A at an angle θ, the x-component (Ax) is found using the cosine function, while the y-component (Ay) is determined using the sine function.
+This decomposition allows for easier analysis of vector behavior in two-dimensional space.

 Recommended video: